Armagnac

-Armagnac (/ˌɑːrmənˈjæk, ˌɑːrmɑːnˈjɑːk/, [aʁmaɲak]) is a distinctive kind of brandy produced in the Armagnac region in Gascony, southwest France.
-It is distilled from wine usually made from a blend of grapes including Baco 22A, Colombard, Folle blanche and Ugni blanc, traditionally using column stills rather than the pot stills used in the production of cognac, which is made predominantly from ugni blanc grapes.
-The resulting spirit is then aged in oak barrels before release.
+Armagnac (/ˌɑːrmənˈjæk, ˌɑːrmɑːnˈjɑːk/, [aʁmaɲak]) is a brandy produced in the Armagnac region in Gascony, southwest France.
+It is distilled from wine usually made from a blend of grapes including Baco 22A, Colombard, Folle blanche and Ugni blanc, traditionally using column stills.
+This is in contrast to the pot stills used in the production of cognac, which is made predominantly from Ugni blanc grapes.
+The resulting spirit is aged in oak barrels before release.
 Production is overseen by the Institut national de l'origine et de la qualité (INAO) and the Bureau National Interprofessionel de l'Armagnac (BNIA).

-Armagnac was one of the first areas in France to begin distilling spirits, but the overall volume of production is far smaller than cognac production and therefore is less known outside Europe.
-In addition, it is for the most part made and sold by small producers, whereas cognac production is dominated by big-name brands, especially Courvoisier (owned by Beam Suntory), Hennessy (LVMH), Martell (Pernod Ricard), and Rémy Martin (Rémy Cointreau).
+Armagnac was one of the first areas in France to begin distilling spirits.
+Because the overall volume of production is far smaller than Cognac production, the brandy is less known outside Europe.
+In addition, for the most part it is made and sold by small producers, whereas Cognac production is dominated by big-name brands, especially Courvoisier (owned by Campari Group), Hennessy (LVMH), Martell (Pernod Ricard), and Rémy Martin (Rémy Cointreau).

 History and cultural uses

 Armagnac is the oldest brandy (and liquor) recorded to be still distilled in the world.
 In 1310, Prior Vital du Four, a cardinal, wrote of its 40 virtues.
-Vital du Four was born in Bazas, in the centre of Armagnac, and was prior of Eauze, today the location of the BNIA.
-However, there is no evidence that he ever visited Eauze, much less that he was writing specifically about distilled eau de vie from Armagnac.
-In the past it was consumed as other liquors for its therapeutic benefits.
+Vital du Four was born in Bazas, in the centre of Armagnac.
+He was known as the prior of Eauze, today the location of the Bureau National Interprofessionnel de l'Armagnac (BNIA).
+But historians have not found evidence that he ever visited Eauze, much less that he was writing specifically about distilled eau de vie from Armagnac.
+In the past it was consumed for its therapeutic benefits, as were other liquors.

 Between the 15th and 17th centuries, Armagnac was traded on the markets of Saint-Sever, Mont-de-Marsan, and Aire-sur-l'Adour.
 Subsequently, Dutch merchants began promoting the trade more widely and providing or financing alembics.

-The first record of Armagnac distillation comes only in 1646, with the purchase of an alembic.
-In the following century, Armagnac was served in the palace of Versailles and by 1800, most of the Armagnac region was dedicated to the production of the brandy.
-In 1818, a patent for a continuous distillation alembic led to the main difference between Armagnac and Cognac, which is double distilled in batches.
+The first record of Armagnac distillation does not appear until 1646, with the purchase of an alembic.
+In the following century, Armagnac was served in the palace of Versailles.
+By 1800, most of the Armagnac region was dedicated to the production of the brandy.
+In 1818, a patent for a continuous distillation alembic resulted in the main difference between Armagnac and Cognac.
+The latter is double distilled in batches.

 The French gourmet dish ortolan has traditionally been prepared by force-feeding an ortolan bunting before drowning it in Armagnac and roasting it.
 The dish is now legally prohibited due to laws protecting the bird.

 Geography

 The Armagnac region lies between the Adour and Garonne rivers in the foothills of the Pyrenees.
 The region was granted Appellation d'Origine Contrôlée (AOC) status in 1936.
-The official production area is divided into three districts that lie in the departements of Gers, Landes, and Lot-et-Garonne.
+The official production area is divided into three districts that lie in the departments of Gers, Landes, and Lot-et-Garonne.
 The region contains 150 km2 of grape-producing vines.
 The Fallières Decree of 25 May 1909 names the three districts as: